noelanderson/TumblrExport/README.md

 ```
 TumblrExport hugo myBlog c:\hugo\myblog\content\posts c:\hugo\myblog\content\images -p -d -r -q -a
 ```
-This will create markdown pages for each Tumblr post and copy over any images, and create the following files:
+This will create markdown pages for each Tumblr post, copy over any images, and create the following files:

 ```
 └── content